kvarak/dnd/docs/_Classes/cleric.md

 ### Chaotic Manifestation
-At 1st level select two of the following manifestations of chaos.
+Select two of the following manifestations of chaos.
 You can use each manifestation a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 #### Deliberate Discord
 You are able to sow chaos wherever you go.
 Whenever a creature that you can see targets you with an attack, you can use your ***reaction*** to force that creature to make a Wisdom saving throw against your Spell Save DC.
 On failure, the creature must redirect their attack against another creature or object of your choice within the attack’s range.

 #### Fury of the Abyss
-As a ***bonus action***, you can give yourself advantage on melee attacks, melee damage rolls, and combat maneuver checks.
+As a ***bonus action***, you can give yourself advantage on melee attacks, melee damage rolls and combat maneuver checks.
 This bonus lasts for 1 round.
 During this round, any attacks against you have advantage.

 #### Locus of Chaos
 Your god's unpredictable nature can infuse your spellcasting with chaos.
 Whenever you cast a cleric spell of 1st level or higher, you can spend the spell slot as normal, but the spell's effects are treated as if the spell had been cast at the next higher level spell slot.
 When you use this ability, roll on the Wild Magic Surge table to create a random magical effect.

 ### Channel: Entropic Surge
-From 2nd level you can invoke the power of your deity to alter the weave in disorderly ways.
-As a ***reaction*** when a creature that you can see within 60 feet of you casts a spell, you can present your holy symbol to cause the spell to fail, and the creature must roll on the Wild Surge table with disadvantage.
+You can invoke the power of your deity to alter the weave in disorderly ways.
+As a ***reaction*** when a creature that you can see within 60 ft of you casts a spell, you can present your holy symbol to cause the spell to fail, and the creature must roll on the Wild Surge table with disadvantage.

 ### Channel: Power of the Maelstrom
-Also from 2nd level you gain the ability to conjure the maelstrom of the elemental chaos.
+You can Channel Divinity to conjure the maelstrom of the elemental chaos.

-As an action, an explosion of chaotic energy targets each hostile creature within 30 feet.
+As an **action**, an explosion of chaotic energy targets each hostile creature within 30 feet.
 A creature takes damage equal to 2d10 + your cleric level on a failed Dexterity saving throw, and half as much damage on a successful one.
 Roll the type of damage for each target individually according to the Maelstrom Damage Table.

 #### Maelstrom Damage Table